FerretDB/FerretDB/website/blog/2023-03-08-mongodb-vs-postgresql.md

 ## Build MongoDB-Compatible Applications With FerretDB

 Choosing between MongoDB and PostgreSQL comes down to the needs of your application.
-Mission-critical applications with high data integrity and accuracy requirements may find PostgreSQL's ACID compliance more suitable.
+Mission-critical applications with high data integrity and accuracy requirements may find PostgreSQL more suitable.
 At the same time, MongoDB is ideal for semi-structured data applications requiring high scalability and performance for quick and easy updates.

-Moreover, one of the foremost drawbacks of MongoDB is its SSPL licensing status, which is not open-source compared to PostgreSQL.
+Keep in mind that one of the foremost drawbacks of MongoDB is its SSPL licensing status, which is not open-source compared to PostgreSQL.
-In that case, using FerretDB gives you both perks – open source and MongoDB compatibility.
+In that case, using FerretDB gives you both perks – open source database and MongoDB compatibility.

 [FerretDB](https://www.ferretdb.io/) is an open-source document database with [MongoDB compatibility](https://blog.ferretdb.io/mongodb-compatibility-whats-really-important/) built-in while enabling PostgreSQL and other database backends to run MongoDB workloads.
 This allows you to use the existing MongoDB syntax and commands with your database stored in PostgreSQL.
 Unlike MongoDB, FerretDB's open source nature means you can freely use, modify, and contribute to the codebase.

+For more information on FerretDB and how we plan to bring MongoDB workloads back to its open source roots, read [this article](https://blog.ferretdb.io/mangodb-overwhelming-enthusiasm-for-truly-open-source-mongodb-replacement/)